reema0814/Azure-Synapse-Analytics-Day/03-high-performance-analysis.md

    ![Run a count on FactSale_Slow](media/ex04-query-selection-01.1.png "Run script")

      Notice the quick response time (usually under 3 seconds) and the result - 83.4 million records.
-If SQLPool was configured with DW500c, then it would be under 1   second.
+If SQLPool were configured with DW500c, it would be under 1   second.

 4. Select line 3 and then select `Run`.

    ![Run a count on FactSale_Fast](media/ex04-query-selection-02.1.png "Run script")

      Notice the quick response time (usually under 3 seconds) and the result - 83.4 million records.
-If SQLPool was configured with DW500c, then it would be under 1 second.
+If SQLPool were configured with DW500c, it would be under 1 second.

 5. Select lines 5 to 20 and then select `Run`.

    ![Run a complex query on FactSale_Slow](media/ex04-query-selection-03.1.png "Run script")

-     Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones who benefit from the initialization of various internal data and communications buffers).
+     Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones that benefit from the initialization of various internal data and communications buffers).
 Make a note of the amount of time needed to run the query (typically 15 to 30 seconds).

 6. Select lines 22 to 37 and then select `Run`.

    ![Run a complex query on FactSale_Fast](media/ex04-query-selection-04.1.png "Run script")

-     Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones who benefit from the initialization of various internal data and communications buffers).
-Make a note on the amount of time needed to run the query (typically 3 to 5 seconds).
+     Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones that benefit from the initialization of various internal data and communications buffers).
+Make a note of the amount of time needed to run the query (typically 3 to 5 seconds).

 ## Bonus Challenge

 Can you explain the significant difference in performance between the two seemingly identical tables?
-Furthermore, can you explain why the first set of queries (the simple counts) were not that further apart in execution times?
+Furthermore, can you explain why the first set of queries (the simple counts) were not that far apart in execution times?

 **Solution:**

-1. In Synapse Analytics Studio, navigate to the `Data` hub, select the `Workspace` section.
+1. In Synapse Analytics Studio, navigate to the `Data` hub, and select the `Workspace` section.
 2. Under SQL databases, expand the `SQLPool01` node, expand `Tables`, and locate the `wwi_perf.FactSale_Slow` table.
 3. Right-click the table **(1)** and then select `New SQL script` **(2)**, `CREATE` **(3)**.